How to Compose an Email Marketing Newsletter?

 With the prevalence of social media marketing, one might think newsletters are out of style.
 But email marketing newsletters are still powerful and allow you to engage with your customers directly.
 When you send periodic emails, you can keep customers informed about your company and captivate their interests.

-Writing a newsletter sounds simple enough, right?
+Newsletter marketing sounds simple enough, right?
 Well, it is when you know what you’re doing and have your email marketing basics figured out.
-You should know that there are different types of newsletters, and there are several cardinal steps to take to compose a perfect one.
-Let’s start from the beginning.

 What is an Email Newsletter?